georgeliang0821/MS-AbnormalMeetings/README.md

     ![](./img/vsPublish_profilePublish.png)
 - **Well done!** The function app has been deployed in Azure.
 ### Setting Environment Variables (Configuration)
+TODO: change the edit method using my python tool
 <!--
 - The specified location will be
     1. Deployed Azure: in the environment variable